tannerbohn/tannerbohn.github.io/ideas.markdown

   - summarize all thoughts in 4 words or less (automate?)
   - have main ideas.txt and automatically convert to webpage like linksaver
     - allow linking between areas?
+  - how to deal with different types of ideas?
+    - ex. project ideas, half-ideas, ?

 ___